epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 | Star Wars Episode IV: A New Hope| 1977 | $775.4 million | $2.937 billion   |
 | The Exorcist                    | 1973 | $441.1 million | $2.281 billion   |

+Ever heard of 'Love with the Proper Stranger'?
+Yeah, we haven't heard either, yet it beats movies like Avatar and Star Wars in revenue when adjusted for inflation.
+Quite the unexpected twist...

+## Is there a notable trend in the budget of movies over the years when considering inflation?
+As we've delved into the world of box office revenues, we've witnessed some surprising twists.
+But what about the money poured into making these cinematic masterpieces?
+Let's turn our spotlight to the budgets of these films.
+When we adjust for inflation, the plot thickens: the inflation-adjusted budgets consistently outpace the nominal budgets.
+This isn't just a trivial detail; it's a clear indicator of how inflation has been playing a significant role in the movie-making business over time.

+<iframe src="{{ '/assets/budget_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

+As we trace the lines of both nominal and inflation-adjusted budgets, an intriguing pattern emerges.
+There's a discernible upward trajectory, revealing that the investments in high-budget movies have been steadily climbing over the decades.
+This trend raises some questions: What drives this continuous increase in movie budgets?
+Is it the pursuit of more "flashy" special effects, the cost of A-list stars, or the overall growth of the industry?
+Whatever the reasons, one thing is clear – the world of cinema is not just evolving in its storytelling and technology but also in its economic footprint.

 ## Global Economic Growth and its Influence on the Movie Industry
 [Content for this section]